Five Client Survey Formats You Can Implement Now

 - Focus groups – Conducting a focus group with select current and prospective clients is a great way to test a new product or service before launching a full-blown marketing campaign.
 The focus group environment allows participants to react and respond real-time to predetermined questions.
 Focus groups generally benefit from having an outside moderator/facilitator lead the discussion.

-Terrie Wheeler and Kristy Gusick are business partners and the owners of PSM Marketing, a strategic marketing agency for lawyers and financial advisors.
+Terrie Wheeler and Michelle Wheeler are business partners and the owners of PSM Marketing, a strategic marketing agency for lawyers and other services businesses.
 PSM Marketing is a big-picture, clear-thinking, practical marketing agency that partners with you to create and implement a comprehensive marketing strategy sourced from your strengths, aligned with your time, ability, and resources, and aimed directly at helping you build a prosperous, sustainable future.